Before I dive into today’s topic! I have a question for you. Who is a person whom you perceive as beautiful and why? Comment below!

 If you have time in your life to read 153 pages on how true beauty is anything but external, I’d highly recommend you pick up a copy of Leah Darrow’s ‘The Other Side of Beauty’.

 Leah is a former contestant of America’s Next Top Model and shares astoundingly relatable stories about wanting to be loved, losing her virginity in order to maintain the love from a less-than-worthy guy, and struggling with a beauty industry that doles out temporary confidence in toxic bottles, in exchange for your hard-earned money.

-I personally chose this book because self-esteem and body image has been a gruesome struggle for me lately.
+I personally chose this book because body image seems to be a constant struggle for women in the 21st century; how can I transform my own life?
+How can I approach this topic with others?
 I also have been listening to Leah’s “Do Something Beautiful” podcast.
 It is mainly written with God and Christianity in mind, though I believe this book is full of truly invaluable material for everyone willing to read with an open mind.
 Not just for those aligned with Christian values.

-You’ll learn which neurotoxins are most found in the products you use EVERY DAY, and how they’re harming you.
+You’ll learn which neuro-toxins are found in the products you use EVERY DAY, and how they are harming you.

 But most importantly you’ll get a new perspective on beauty as being completely internal, as well as how finding and accepting your true inner beauty will bring you a fulfillment that the beauty industry can never sell you – no matter how much money you spend on products.

 The pleasures of this world are temporary and oftentimes very hurtful.
 Us females spend absorbent amounts of time envying the likes of other women we deem as more desirable than ourselves.
 We spend money on makeup and clothes thinking that it will enhance our physical image and therefore will make us more lovable.
 And at the same time, we scroll through the internet looking for quotes, photos, and other inspiration about how we are good enough without all of that.